Kitagawa65536/NotificationNotes-re/README.md

-# NotificationNotes-Re (NotificationNotes Forked)
+# Pin Notify Notes (NotificationNotes Forked)

 This project is a fork of the simple notification memo app **Notification Notes**.
 Original repository: [khuttun/NotificationNotes](https://github.com/khuttun/NotificationNotes)

 ---

-## What is NotificationNotes?
+## What is Pin Notify Notes?

-Notification Notes is a simple Android app for displaying your notes as notifications.
+Pin Notify Notes is a simple Android app for displaying your notes as notifications.
 The notes are shown as low-priority notifications and are preserved even after restarting the app.

 ---